 The more serious crimes require proof of intention.
 Intention does not just mean considered premeditation or planning.
-Intention commonly involves the purposeful reaching of the desired objective.
+Intention will often involve the purposeful reaching of the desired objective.
 It may involve a wish and desire to bring about a particular result.
-However, intent is usually wider in scope.
-The result may not be desired, but the act may be deliberate and the person who does it may know the consequence.
-This is usually sufficient for intent.

 It is not necessary to show any desire in a broader sense to bring about a particular result.
-The intention may be found where a person does a deliberate act with the knowledge that a particular consequence is highly probable.
+Intent is usually also found where a person does a deliberate act with the knowledge that a particular consequence is highly probable.